 The Stewart decision involved a legal issue of first impression for the state’s appellate courts.
 RKCG won the case.
-The firm anticipates this ruling will impact a large number of civil cases throughout the state.
 The Stewart case stems from a motor vehicle accident that occurred in Tulsa, Oklahoma.
 Prior to trial, RKCG’s trial team offered to “confess” judgment (on behalf of RKCG’s clients) under a “cost-shifting statute,” 12 O.S. § 1101.
 By invoking this statute, RKCG’s trial team converted the underlying litigation into a high stakes game of poker.
-The person suing RKCG’s clients made the tactical decision to try the case, but ultimately failed to best RKCG’s pre-trial offer.
+The person suing RKCG’s clients made the tactical decision to try the case, but ultimately failed to best RKCG’s early settlement offer.
 As a consequence, RKCG’s clients were awarded certain defense costs that would not have otherwise been recoverable.
-After the favorable verdict, the assigned trial judge ruled it would be unlawful to require the party suing to pay any portion of the costs incurred by the parties defending the case.
-RKCG appealed the judge’s decision, and prevailed.
-The sole issue on appeal was whether Section 1101 authorizes multiple Defendants to jointly file an offer to confess judgment to a single plaintiff.
+After the favorable verdict, the assigned trial judge ruled that it would be unfair and/or unlawful to require the party who filed the lawsuit to pay any portion of the costs incurred by the parties who defended the case.
+RKCG’s trial team appealed the judge’s decision and won (again).
+The sole issue on appeal was whether litigants who use the jury system to “gamble” should be penalized when they “lose the bet.”
+More specifically, the issue of first impression was whether Section 1101 authorizes multiple Defendants to jointly file an offer to confess judgment to a single plaintiff.
 The appellate court decided the issue in RKCG’s favor.
 Accordingly, the trial judge’s decision was overturned, in favor of RKCG’s clients.
+RKCG anticipates this ruling will impact a large number of civil cases throughout the state.

 Plaintiff asserted claims against Progressive on the grounds Progressive’s use of the Mitchell International WorkCenter Total Loss program to determine the “total loss value” of Plaintiff’s vehicles allegedly breached the insurance contract and the duty of good faith and fair dealing.
 Plaintiff sought class certification, arguing that this was appropriate despite the fact that every vehicle property damage claim submitted to Progressive by its insureds, necessarily, includes issues of fact concerning the vehicles’ condition and value that are far from common.
 Judge Patrick Wyrick of the United States District Court for the Western District of Oklahoma denied Plaintiff’s request for class certification, noting that Plaintiff had “offered little to no support” for her claim that Progressive’s use of this system “categorically violate[d] Oklahoma law[.]”